core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 The method defined in this document enables and results in the possible protection of the same CoAP message with multiple, nested OSCORE layers.
 Especially when this happens, it is desirable to compress the header of protected CoAP messages, in order to improve performance and ensure that CoAP is usable also in Low-Power Wide-Area Networks (LPWANs).

 To this end, it is possible to use the Static Context Header Compression and fragmentation (SCHC) framework {{RFC8724}}.
 In particular, {{I-D.ietf-schc-8824-update}} specifies how to use SCHC for compressing headers of CoAP messages, also when messages are protected with OSCORE.
-The SCHC Compression/Decompression is applicable also in the presence of CoAP proxies, and especially to the two following cases.
+The SCHC Compression/Decompression is applicable also in the presence of CoAP proxies and especially to the two following cases.

 * In case OSCORE is not used at all, the SCHC processing occurs hop-by-hop, by relying on SCHC Rules that are consistently shared between two adjacent hops.

 * In case OSCORE is used only end-to-end between the application endpoints, then an Inner SCHC Compression/Decompression and an Outer SCHC Compression/Decompression are performed (see {{Section 8.2 of I-D.ietf-schc-8824-update}}).
 In particular, the following holds.

   The SCHC processing occurs end-to-end as to the Inner SCHC Compression/Decompression.
-This relies on Inner SCHC Rules that are shared between the two application endpoints, which act as OSCORE endpoints and share the used OSCORE Security Context.
+This relies on Inner SCHC Rules that are shared between the two application endpoints, which act as OSCORE endpoints and share the OSCORE Security Context used.

   The SCHC processing occurs hop-by-hop as to the Outer SCHC Compression/Decompression.
 This relies on Outer SCHC Rules that are shared between two adjacent hops.

-When using the method defined in this document, and thus enabling also an intermediary proxy to be an OSCORE endpoint, the SCHC processing above is generalized as specified below.
+When using the method defined in this document, thus enabling also an intermediary proxy to be an OSCORE endpoint, the SCHC processing above is generalized as specified below.

 When processing an outgoing CoAP message, a sender endpoint proceeds as follows.

 * The sender endpoint performs one Inner SCHC Compression for each OSCORE layer applied to the outgoing message.

-  Each Inner SCHC Compression occurs before protecting the message with that OSCORE layer, and relies on the SCHC Rules that are shared with the other OSCORE endpoint.
+  Each Inner SCHC Compression occurs before protecting the message with that OSCORE layer and relies on the SCHC Rules that are shared with the other OSCORE endpoint.

 * The sender endpoint performs exactly one Outer SCHC Compression.

-  This occurs after having performed all the intended OSCORE protections of the outgoing message, and relies on the SCHC Rules that are shared with the (next hop towards the) destination application endpoint.
+  This occurs after having performed all the intended OSCORE protections of the outgoing message and relies on the SCHC Rules that are shared with the (next hop towards the) destination application endpoint.

 That is, with respect to the SCHC Compression/Decompression processing, the following holds.